tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 - You can use a true magic item weapon as an implement for your sorcerer spells.
 - You can use Charisma for attack and damage with one-handed melee weapons.
 - You can wield two-handed martial melee weapons without penalty.
-- If you are multiclassed, the sorcerer side is considered a “skillful warrior” and does not reduce your weapon damage die.
+- If you are a hybrid, the sorcerer side is considered a “skillful warrior” and does not reduce your weapon damage die.
 If you choose this benefit, you have one less sorcerer spell of the highest level you can cast.
 - You can replace a sorcerer spell with a Swordmage spell two levels lower.
 - Increase your recovery dice to d8.
 - Gain the following metamagic ability: _Channel Spell (2 points):_ You deliver the spell through a melee attack.
 You must be engaged to all targets to do so.
 You don’t provoke opportunity attacks.
 The spell targets AC.
 On a hit, add your WEAPON damage dice to the damage.